 The last stage of the opiate withdrawal duration usually starts from 10 to 13 days of last use.

 This is the shortest stage, when most physical symptoms seem to diminish.
-The psychological withdrawal symptoms, such as insomnia, nervousness, and weakness of muscles, may persist, but these can be significantly reduced with help from a medical team and a 12-step program such as Narcotics Anonymous (NA).
+The psychological withdrawal symptoms, such as insomnia, nervousness, and weakness of muscles, may persist, but these can be significantly reduced with help from a medical team and a treatment program.

 If you or someone you love is in need of addiction treatment, contact our medical detox rehabs in Houston area, at (877) 977-3268.
 We can help.